diessica/dotfiles/settings.md

 - Set to metric units

 ###### Dock and Dashboard
-- Put Dock on the left side of the screen
+- Put Dock on the right side of the screen
 - Enable highlight hover effect for the grid view of a stack (Dock)
+- Add a spacer tile in the Dock
 - Set the icon size of Dock items to 36 pixels
 - Change minimize/maximize window effect
 - Minimize windows into their application's icon